 4. Undetectable Hard drive

 A hard drive becomes undetectable due to corruption, physical damage, or malware attack.
-Since the hard drive is not detected by the system, a DIY data recovery tool cannot recover data from it.
+Since the system does not detect the hard drive, a DIY data recovery tool cannot recover data from it.
 The problem needs to be inspected by a data recovery services provider.

 5. Crashed Computer